wjakubowicz/django_crm/README.md

 - Implement automatic database backup
 - Improve language support and enable language switching
 - Format the phone number to the international format
-- Autofill the address as the user is typing it

 ## Installation
 To get this project up and running on your local machine, follow these steps: